advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 [Avatar Extensions](https://advancedresearch.github.io/avatar-extensions/summary.html) is part of the Path Semantics project, but borrowing ideas from higher Category Theory to develop a theory about higher dimensional mathematics.
 What makes Avatar Extensions special, is that a new formal logic, Avatar Logic, works by a different principle than First Order Logic.

+### Tupshin Harper's Outside Argument

+Tupshin Harper made an excellent argument why Inside Theories does not really makes sense in a discussion with Sven Nilsen:

+Sven Nilsen imagined the universe's wavefunction as basis for the only perspective where an Inside Theory is philosophically sound, because every unknown in the theory corresponds to some real object.
+Since there exists at least one case where an Inside Theory makes sense, one can not dismiss Inside Theories as mere illusions.

+However, Tupshin Harper disagreed!

+Tupshin argued for that Sven's position, where the universe's wavefunction is a basis, assumes that one can construct a reality that way that is complete.

+The key insight is that we do not know what it means for reality to be complete in the context of a mathematical theory.

+So, Sven came up with another example, seen from the perspective of a subjective theory with a distinction:

+1. The symbol "dog" seems to mean something external, that can not be fully constructed in the mind.
+2. The symbol "1" seems to be fully constructed in the mind.

+However, Tupshin Harper disagreed, once again!

+Tupshin argued for that we do not understand "1" any more than "dog".
+He meant the distinction between the two is an illusion.

+So, Sven argued, using path sub-types:

+1. `dog : [f] x`
+2. `1 : [f] x`

+Even if the machine `[f] x` is known, you do not get all properties of `dog`.

+Tupshin then used the brilliant tactic:

+1. To get an entire dog is to get the entire universe.
+2. To get 1 is to get the entire universe.

+Since the only philosophical sound perspective is having the entire universe as basis for the Inside Theory.
+This means, the meaing of the two objects are of the same nature, just looking different from a subjective perspective.

+Sven argued that one could create an illusion of the universe of 1, which Tupshin agreed to.

+Therefore, Tupshin Harper argued successfully that the distinction between "dog" and "1" is an illusion in the sense of Inside Theories.

+Sven realised that this argument could be used recursively, meaning that even if one took the whole universe as an Inside Theory, the universe itself would be an illusion mathematically, compared to a greater Outside Theory.

+This means that even "dog" can be understood as an real object, there are some properties of "dog", that nobody, even reality itself, has access to.

+Therefore, no Inside Theory is philosophically sound.